streathamchess/streathamchess.github.io/_posts/2015-04-28-alexander.md

 |10	    |W	    |Dani, Tamas D     |163m |1	(def) |			        |       |0    |

-Two positive results came from Robin and David.
+Well done Robin and David for getting two positive results for Streatham.

 Robin managed to draw in what looked like very complicated game, despite arriving late and having to play with 33 minutes vs. 60 minutes time handicap.